kkoiwai/passkey-example/README.md

 ```

-The follwing License applies to the modifications or "Derivative Works" made to the original Works.
+The following License applies to the modifications or "Derivative Works" made to the original Works.
 To see what constitutes the Derivative Works, please refer to the repository's commit log.
 https://github.com/kkoiwai/passkey-example/